Mohammed-FQ/UNIT-PROJECT-1/README.md

 ### Goal

-- Defeat THE PYTHON to win and save the village
+- Slay `THE PYTHON` to win and save the village

 ## User Stories